joofixd/joofi-osu-skins/README.md

 # MAIN SKINS AT TOP

-skin usage varies from never used to always used (with middle being sometimes used, often used, etc.)
+skin usage varies from "never used" to "always used" (with middle being "sometimes used", "often used", etc.)

 # INFO